niemasd/How-to-Teach-Online/teach_online/general_tips.md

 advances in education research have resulted in the creation of new innovative technologies to better facilitate student learning.
 These tools can be *incredibly* powerful for engaging students and modernizing instruction!
-However, one thing to be conscious of is the potential for {term}`Technology Fatigue`: a sense of overwhelming that can come about from the use of many different technologies TODO CITE.
+However, one thing to be conscious of is the potential for {term}`Technology Fatigue`: a sense of overwhelming that can come about from the use of many different technologies.
 For example,
 speaking from personal experience, a single undergraduate course might use all of the following technologies:

-* [Canvas](https://canvas.instructure.com) or [Blackboard](https://blackboard.com) for announcements/grades
+* [Canvas](https://canvas.instructure.com) or [Blackboard Learn](https://www.anthology.com/products/teaching-and-learning/learning-effectiveness/blackboard-learn) for announcements/grades
 * [Google Sites](https://sites.google.com) or [GitHub Pages](https://pages.github.com) for a course website to display course materials/assignments
 * [Cogniterra](https://cogniterra.com) for reading assignments and/or quizzes
 * [Ed](https://edstem.org) or [Piazza](https://piazza.com) for the course discussion board